jamielohoff/jamielohoff.github.io/_posts/2023-11-26-Graph-View-On-Automatic-Differentiation.md

 After eliminating vertex 2, we eliminate vertex 1 with the same procedure.
 Figure 5 shows how this is done.
 After vertex one is eliminated, there are no intermediate, blue vertices left.
 In fact we have what is called a **bipartite graph**.
 What is this good for?
-There exists a series of proofs (put source here!) that show that if we apply the vertex elimination rule to a computational graph and make it bipartite, the values $c_{ji}$ on its edges are exactly the elements of the Jacobian of our function.
+There exists a series of proofs [1] that show that if we apply the vertex elimination rule to a computational graph and make it bipartite, the values $c_{ji}$ on its edges are exactly the elements of the Jacobian of our function.
 This shows that vertex elimination of **all**